Bonds and Debt Service

-For the complete City of Mesa Executive Budget Plan click here.
+For complete City of Mesa Executive Budget Plan click here.

 Types of Bonds

-The City uses two main types of bond funding in the FY 2018/19 budget:
+The City uses two main types of bond funding:

-- utility systems revenue bonds fund most City projects.
+- utility systems revenue bonds finance water, wastewater, electric, solid waste and natural gas projects.

 Debt service requirements impact the City’s financial condition and can limit flexibility in responding to changing circumstances or priorities.
 When debt is issued, it obligates the City to make regular payments for periods of up to 25 years.
 The outstanding bond debt balance is paid back over time through annual principal and interest payments (debt service payments).
 The City’s goal is to have a consistent level of debt service obligations, creating a stable financial environment for providing consistent services.